ChoiYRim/OS_System_Call/README.md

 [COPYRIGHT]

-All copyright is belong to Soongsil University OS Lab and this project was fifth subject of OS class.
+All copyright is belong to Soongsil University OS Lab and this project was third subject of OS class.